 This career program is designed to prepare students to fulfill administrative support duties required to carry on the functions of a business or professional office.
 This program emphasizes general administrative tasks as well as information processing applications.
 Jobs and career positions in this field include typist, receptionist, data entry operator, executive aide, secretary, information processing specialist, administrative assistant, and office systems specialist.
-This program is designed for students who do not intend to transfer to a four-year institution.
+This program is designed for students who do not intend to transfer to a four-year

+Courses Cris edit h

+GENERAL EDUCATION , GIL II

+ENG 101, 1 COM 101 ECO 201 MAT 131 BIT 115 IDS 101 BUS 122 102 3 3

+CONCENTRATION

+BUS 291 BIT 124, 12 BIT 125 OR AOS 102 AOS 115 AOS 203, 2 32

+69hrs.

+Keyboarding g skills are required; requirement may be satisfied by a previous keyboarding course or by completing BIT 100.

+mile a ordining a concert with Chattanooga State Technical Community College, offers a program of study in Court Reporting.
+Additionally, Moticer State Community College offer a joint program of study in Health Information Technology.
+For more information on either program academic advisor or refer to the Court Reporting and/or Health Information Technology Program provided under the Business Major.
+BANKING AND FINANCE CONCENTRATION Business Technology Major

+Associate of Applied Science Degree

+Institute of Bato a four-year This career program will introduce persons to the field of banking and finance.
+It will also enable banking personnel to get Americ anking certificates of achievement along with college credit.
+This program is designed for the student who does not intend to transitution. an Isfer

 Courses Credit hrs.
-GENERAL EDUCATION 08 ENG 101, 102 COM 101 3 ECO 201 MAT 122, 131 BIT 115 IDS 101 CONCENTRATION 3 ACT 231, 232 BUS 121, 222, 261 BUS 291 BIT 124, 127 BIT 125 OR 126 6 4 4 4 5 5 6 3 AOS 115 AOS 203, 213, 221 General Electives 3 9 3 9hrs.
-Keyboarding skills are required; requirement may be satisfied by a previous keyboarding course or by completing BIT 100.
-Motlow, in concert with Chattanooga State Technical Community College, offers a program of study in Court Reporting.
-Additionally Volunteer State Community College offer a joint program of study in Health Information Technology.
-For more information on either procheck with your academic advisor or refer to the Court Reporting and/or Health Information Technology Program provided under the Butter Technology Major. ogram BANKING AND FINANCE CONCENTRATION Business Technology Major

-This career program will introduce persons to the field of banking and finance.
-It will also enable banking personnel to get American Institute of Banking certificates of achievement along with college credit.
-This program is designed for the student who does not intend to transfer to a four-year institution.
+ECO 201, 20 MAT 131 BIT 115 IDS 101 GENERAL EDUCATION 6 3 3 4 5 6 7 8 7 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8

+CONCENTRATION REQUIREMENTS

+BUS 121, 222 BUS 241, 261 Electives from BNK 118, 12 2

+3